Please enable JavaScript to view the comments powered by Disqus.

 • What combination of cards do they usually use?
 When they reveal 1, it’s easier to guess the other.

-Their strategy changes too.
-When keep getting called on bluffs, they might begin playing honestly.
+Their strategy changes, too.
+When they keep getting called on bluffs, they might begin playing honestly.

 What is a computer?

-At the most basic level, a computer is something that is able to do computations.
-That implies a key set of hardwares that enables computation: a processor and a random-access memory.
+At its most basic level, a computer is an electronic device capable of performing computations.
+That implies a set of hardware that enables computation: a processor and a random-access memory.

 A PC has more than that.
 It has: